Donald Cole (anthropologist)

-Donald Powell Cole (March 21, 1941 in Bryan, Texas) is a noted anthropologist at the American University in Cairo.
+Donald Powell Cole (born March 21, 1941, in Bryan, Texas) is a noted anthropologist at the American University in Cairo.
 He joined the university in 1971.
 He is a member of the American Anthropological Association.
 Cole has studied Arab nomadic cultures, such as the Al Murrah, in his The Social and Economic Structure of the Āl Murrah: A Saudi Arabian Bedouin Tribe, his PhD dissertation at the University of California, Berkeley.

 Cole, an American expat, currently resides in Cairo.